MailTape/MailTape-v1/_posts/2014-12-28-Barney-Artist.md

 ---

 <p id="introduction">
-This morning, here's a Mailtape inspired by [Barney Artist](http://www.barneyartist.com "Barney Artist's website").
-As you have eaten in one week, the third of what you eat in one year, we thought you might need a sweet Mailtape to digest your Christmas food, today. </p>
+This morning, we bring you a Mailtape curated in collaboration with Barney Artist.
+Now, as you have eaten this week more than the combined total of what you will eat in the coming weeks, we thought you might desire a sweet tape to put an end to your insatiable Christmas craving. </p>

 # Chill hip-hop

 We truly believe Barney Artist will be a "hit" in 2015.
 His EP [Bespoke](https://soundcloud.com/barneyartist/sets/bespoke-1 "Listen to Bespoke") is dope.
 On _Space_ he has worked with [Tom Misch](http://mailta.pe/147/Tom-Misch/ "Tom Misch's Mailtape") - you might remember him from a previous episode - and this track is pure chill.

-Barney's selection is the smoothest so we wanted to complet it with mellow hip-hop and an ounce of harsh beats.
+Barney’s selection is the smoothest so we wanted to complete it with a tinge of mellow hip-hop and an ounce of harsh beats.

 # Barney Artist's morning inspiration